Drought Crisis in East Africa

 The upcoming rainy season is crucial so please join us in praying for provision for children and families.

 Pray for a productive and good rainy season that nourishes crops without causing flooding or mudslides.
 Pray for church partners as they monitor the effect of the drought on children in their care.
 Lift up the region as they continue to recover from the severe drought of recent years.
 Pray for wisdom for our regional teams.

-Your donation will be directed to help provide Compassion-assisted children and their families with food and other urgent necessities arising from the crisis.
+Your donation will help provide Compassion-assisted children and their families with food and other urgent necessities arising from the drought crisis.
 You'll also help provide income-security assistance and education for these families, which will lead to long-term, preventive solutions.

 If additional money is raised beyond what is needed for this disaster, it will be used to help other Compassion-assisted children and families who become victims of a disaster.